mhdawson/micro-app-cordova-launcher/README.md

   </PRE>A full getting started is available
   [here](https://cordova.apache.org/#getstarted).

+* Install the tools for the platforms you want to install.
+Instructions are provided in the platform guides referenced above.

 * Create your project.
 For example:
   <PRE>
   cordova create launcher myorg "Micro App Launcher"